 The division is working toward advances in a variety of areas that affect critical care, including pharmacokinetics, sepsis, influenza, neurocritical care, and neuromonitoring.

-In addition, other areas of focus to improve patient outcomes include early mobilization, delirium, effective use of ultrasound, prevention of unplanned extubations, and improvements in communication and patient handoffs.
+In addition, other areas of focus to improve patient outcomes include pediatric sepsis, early mobilization, delirium, effective use of ultrasound, prevention of unplanned extubations, and improvements in communication and patient handoffs.

 Characteristics and Outcomes of US Children and Adolescents With Multisystem Inflammatory Syndrome in Children (MIS-C) Compared With Severe Acute COVID-19